Mercy Statement Regarding the HSPT

 In light of the upheavals we have recently faced, both as a community and as a nation, Mercy High School has been working to review our Admission practices to ensure that our requirements offer the utmost in opportunity to all students.

 Being aware that every child and every school has varying access to resources that play a pivotal role in their high school readiness, Mercy High School Leadership has decided that we will not require prospective students to take the HSPT (High School Placement Test) as part of the admissions process this Fall.
 We believe that no one test can ever truly define a child, and we look forward to continuing to place great emphasis on the entire application.

 Applicants will continue to be held to a high standard for acceptance which entails a thorough review of transcripts, school testing, personal statements and recommendations.
-Our family interview process allows us to further know each applicant and gives applicants the opportunity to clarify any components of their application.
+We also offer family interviews and the opportunity to upload a personalized video, which allows us to further know each applicant and gives applicants the opportunity to clarify any components of their application.

 We look forward to getting to know you this Admissions Season, and we sincerely hope that you feel at home at Mercy High School.